 Stanley writes: Living year round on Cape Cod can be exhilarating and destabilizing: the gorgeous extremes of landscape and weather and the occasional social isolation are all things I wanted to document...
 The inherent vulnerabilities of Black identity, particularly in the rural landscape; of fatherhood; of our roles as climate citizens...it's all at the front of my mind when making these paintings.
 What do we see; what do we turn away from; what is barreling toward us as we move alone through time?

 James Everett Stanley (b.
 1975) received his MFA in painting from Columbia University.
-His work has been shown widely, including solo and group exhibitions at Freight & Volume Gallery in New York, Kinkead Contemporary in Los Angeles, Andrew Rafacz Gallery in Chicago, and Frederic Snitzer Gallery Miami.
-Stanley is an alumnus of the Skowhegan School of Painting and Sculpture and was awarded a Sharpe-Walentas Studio Program fellowship and a fellowship from The Fine Arts Work Center in Provincetown.
-His work was recently included in regional exhibitions at the Provincetown Arts Society, Mary Heaton Vorse House, Provincetown, MA; Mills Gallery, Boston Center for the Arts; Gaa Gallery Provincetown, MA; the Cape Cod Museum of Art; and the Bristol Art Museum, Bristol, RI .
+His work has been shown widely, including solo and group exhibitions at Gaa Gallery, Provincetown, MA; Freight & Volume Gallery, New York, NY; Kinkead Contemporary, Los Angeles, CA; Andrew Rafacz Gallery, Chicago, IL; and Frederic Snitzer Gallery, Miami, FL.
+Stanley is an alumnus of the Skowhegan School of Painting and Sculpture and was awarded a Sharpe-Walentas Studio Program fellowship and a fellowship from The Fine Arts Work Center in Provincetown, MA.
+His work was recently included in institutionally-based exhibitions at the Provincetown Arts Society, Mary Heaton Vorse House, Provincetown, MA; Mills Gallery, Boston Center for the Arts, MA; the Cape Cod Museum of Art, MA; and the Bristol Art Museum, Bristol, RI.
 He is an Assistant Professor of Painting at the Massachusetts College of Art and Design.
 Stanley lives and works in Wellfleet, MA.